chicio/chicio.github.io/src/posts/2023-12-29-advent-of-typescript-2023-favourite-challenges.md

 ![Advent of TypeScript: first days result](../images/posts/advent-of-typescript-first.jpg "Advent of TypeScript: first days result")

-Then we arrived to the latest days challenges, and I was shocked to know that **I was one among only 200 developers in the world to complete all the 25 challenges :loudspeaker:**.
-Maybe you're more shocked by the fact that I worked on Christmas Eve.
-To be honest: it's not the first time, and I'm quite sure it won't be the last.
-Consider that some years ago I was used to work/study also on Christmas...I know, I'm a bad/sad person :sweat_smile:.
+Then we arrived to the latest days challenges, and I was surprised to know that **I was one among only 200 developers in the world to complete all the 25 challenges :loudspeaker:**.

 ![Advent of TypeScript: last days result](../images/posts/advent-of-typescript-last.jpg "Advent of TypeScript: last days result")